AtomicTessellator/fhi-vibes/docs/Documentation/input_files.md

 atoms = ase.io.read(file)
 ```

+If there is just one geometry necessary for the given task and it is stored in `geometry.in`, this section can be omitted altogether.

 #### `geometries`

 Via `geometries`, a wildcard expression for finding geometry files for computation can be given, e.g. `geometries: samples/geometry.in.*` would specifiy to run a calculation for all geometry input files found in the folder `samples`.

 ```python